top of page

 Ask yourself:

-• Does the institution require notarization?
+• Does the receiving party require notarization?

-If the answer is yes to any of these, notarization is likely required.
+If yes, notarization is likely required.

 • Time-sensitive